WencesJ/conference-backend/README.md

 ## 🚀 Quick start

-Figo-Payment Project
+conference Project

-# Figo-Payment Project
+# conference Project

-Figo-Payment - A minimal wallet application
+conference - A minimal conference/chat application

-The simple **Figo-Payment Api** demonstrates a minimal wallet application that allows users to:
+The simple **conference Api** demonstrates a minimal conference/chat application that allows users to:

-**Registration and Authentication - Wallet Feature**
+**Registration and Authentication - Conference/chat Feature**

-    - Register(creates a wallet)
+    - Register(Add An Attendee)
     - Login
+    - Create A Talk
-    - Get a Wallet
+    - Get All Talk
-    - Update a Wallet
+    - Update a Talk
-    - Transfer Funds from wallet to another wallet
+    - Add Attendee To A Talk

 ### Prerequisites